intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/develop.md

 You need to do the following preparations before starting the IDE to successfully run a BigDL Python program in the IDE:

 - Build BigDL; see [here](#build) for more instructions.
-- Prepare Spark environment by either setting `SPARK_HOME` as the environment variable or pip install `pyspark`.
+- Prepare Spark environment by either setting `SPARK_HOME` as the environment variable or `pip install pyspark`.
 Note that the Spark version should match the one you build BigDL on.
-- Check the jars under `BigDL/dist/lib` and set BIGDL_CLASSPATH.
+- Check the jars under `BigDL/dist/lib` and set the environment variable `BIGDL_CLASSPATH`.
 Modify SPARKVERSION and BIGDLVERSION(Scala) as appropriate:
 ```bash
 export BIGDL_CLASSPATH=BigDL/dist/lib/bigdl-dllib-spark_SPARKVERSION-BIGDLVERSION-jar-with-dependencies.jar:BigDL/dist/lib/bigdl-orca-spark_SPARKVERSION-BIGDLVERSION-jar-with-dependencies.jar:BigDL/dist/lib/bigdl-friesian-spark_SPARKVERSION-BIGDLVERSION-jar-with-dependencies.jar
 ```
-- Add bigdl source files to `PYTHONPATH`:
+- Configure BigDL source files to the Python interpreter:

-You can either do this in the IDE by right clicking `BigDL/python/dllib/src` -> __Mark Directory As__ -> __Sources Root__ (also do this for `BigDL/python/nano/src`, `BigDL/python/orca/src`, `BigDL/python/friesian/src`, `BigDL/python/chronos/src`, `BigDL/python/serving/src` if necessary) or adding to the environment variable:
+You can easily do this after launching the IDE by right clicking the folder `BigDL/python/dllib/src` -> __Mark Directory As__ -> __Sources Root__ (also do this for `BigDL/python/nano/src`, `BigDL/python/orca/src`, `BigDL/python/friesian/src`, `BigDL/python/chronos/src`, `BigDL/python/serving/src` if necessary).

+Alternatively, you can add BigDL source files to `PYTHONPATH`:
 ```bash
 export PYTHONPATH=BigDL/python/dllib/src:BigDL/python/nano/src:BigDL/python/orca/src:BigDL/python/friesian/src:BigDL/python/chronos/src:BigDL/python/serving/src:$PYTHONPATH
 ```

-- Add `spark-analytics-zoo.conf` to `PYTHONPATH`:
+- Add `spark-bigdl.conf` to `PYTHONPATH`:
 ```bash
 export PYTHONPATH=BigDL/python/dist/conf/spark-bigdl.conf:$PYTHONPATH
 ```

-The above environment variables should be available when running or debugging code in IDE.
-* In PyCharm, go to RUN -> Edit Configurations.
-In the "Run/Debug Configurations" panel, you can update the above environment variables in your configuration.
+The above environment variables should be available when running or debugging code in the IDE.
+In PyCharm, go to RUN -> Edit Configurations.
+In the "Run/Debug Configurations" panel, you can update the above environment variables in your configuration if necessary.

 ### **2. Scala**